amount/gql2ts/packages/cli/Readme.md

 ```

 ## Usage Explanation

+Schema can be inputted via a file or stdin and formatted as either JSON (Introspection Query result) or GraphQL Schema Language.

 If a `query.gql` file is specified, `gql2ts` will run the query against the schema and generate interfaces based on that.
 If no query is specified, `gql2ts` will create a namespace for your schema and add the interfaces to there.